andrewlin618/Swurf-Savings-Backend/README.md

 <img src="images/screenshot2.gif" width=500px alt="Screenshot"></img>
 <br />

-3. The system will automatically updated the progress bar, so the user will know how close they are to their saving goals.
+3. The system will automatically updated the progress bar, so the user will know how close they are to their saving goals.<br />
 <img src="images/screenshot3.gif" width=500px alt="Screenshot"></img>
 <br />